How to Treat a Dog with Epilepsy

 Once the episode ends, leave it to rest peacefully for it to recover from the convulsion because your pet will most likely be left feeling exhausted.
 Some veterinarians recommend administering Valium rectally during these episodes to reduce the length of the attack.
 To administer the drug, follow the instructions from your veterinarian with confidence.
 Never do so without knowing exactly what you're doing.

-If you want to read similar articles to How to Treat a Dog with Epilepsy, we recommend you visit our Pets category.
+If you'd like to read similar articles to How to Treat a Dog with Epilepsy, we recommend you browse around our Pets category.